 Practice Tool XVI: Universal Core Drills, Drill III – Stable Spine Angle Drill (click the link for our free drills article to help the hitter maintain a steady head and eyes).

 Another common cause of swinging under is created by hitching hands to a point below the top of the strike zone.
 The habit of hitching occurs during the stride and separate (load hands) swing phase.
 Low hands at launch is a serious obstacle to productivity for pitches up in the zone.
 The hitter is unable to get on plane with the high pitch when their hands begin too low.
 Frequent misses under and fly balls are symptoms.

 During the new season’s first hitting practice, hitters are often swinging under the ball – a rusty hitter typically swings under the ball.
 Hand-eye coordination can also become rusty later in the season when:

 - Hitting practices are insufficient in frequency and quality.

 - The hitter consistently sees a slower speed and more dropping trajectory during practice than during games.

-Practice Tool III: Hand-Eye Coordination Drills (click the link for drills to improve hand-eye coordination).
+Practice Tool III: Hand-Eye Coordination Drills (click the link for free drills to improve hand-eye coordination).